MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-mobile-android-device-shared-mode.md

 ## Prerequisites

 - An Azure account with an active subscription.
 If you don't have one, [create an account for free](https://azure.microsoft.com/free/).
-- An Android device with Android OS version 8.0 or later that isn't registered with Microsoft Entra ID.
-If it's registered, reset it to factory settings.
+- An Android device running Android OS version 8.0 or later.
+Ensure the device is wiped either by a factory reset or uninstalling all Microsoft and other SDM-enabled app.
 - [Microsoft Authenticator app](https://play.google.com/store/apps/details/Microsoft_Authenticator?id=com.azure.authenticator&hl=en_NZ) latest version installed on the device.
 - For setup via MDM, the device should be managed by an MDM that supports shared device mode such as Microsoft Intune.